Society AGM Procedure

-Every society must hold an AGM to elect the committee for 23/24.
+Every society must hold an AGM to elect the committee for the following academic year.

 The guidelines below should be followed when running a society’s AGM and Election.
 If you have any queries or need any help or clarification please reach out to our Secretary at firstname.lastname@example.org.

 The procedure for calling an AGM or EGM is laid out in your society constitution.
 Please ensure that sufficient notice is communicated toall members (as per your constitution) by email and by any other means you deem necessary, providing: the time and date and location of the AGM and an agenda of what is to take place.

 Items that should be included on the AGM agenda are: